Federal Rescheduling

 CRCC Position & Resources

-While recent federal actions to advance marijuana rescheduling signal a shift in how cannabis is recognized under federal law, rescheduling alone does not end criminalization, resolve federal–state conflicts, or deliver the equity-centered reforms communities most harmed by prohibition need and deserve.
+Cannabis Regulators of Color Coalition (CRCC) supports the full descheduling of marijuana from the Controlled Substances Act as a necessary step to end federal criminalization, repair harms caused by the war on drugs, and align federal policy with state-level regulatory frameworks and public will.
+While recent federal actions to advance marijuana rescheduling signal a shift in how cannabis is recognized under federal law, rescheduling alone does not end criminalization.
 As current and former regulators with direct experience overseeing cannabis markets in the United States and abroad, CRCC brings a practical, public-health- and equity-informed perspective to this moment.

 Issued in response to the Trump Administration’s executive order directing the Attorney General to expedite marijuana rescheduling, this statement outlines why rescheduling falls short of ending federal criminalization and reaffirms CRCC’s call for full descheduling and equity-centered federal reform.
 Click here to access the release.